04 Oct Hug the Monkey

 Hug the monkey.

 The first JOT in this series – pet the lizard – was about how to soothe the most ancient structures of the brain, the ones that manage the first emotion of all: fear.
 The next one – feed the mouse – addressed how to help early mammalian neural systems feel rewarded and fulfilled.
-This JOT is about weaving the sense of being included and loved into the primate cerebral cortex.
+This JOT is about developing a strong sense of being included and loved.

 In ancient times, membership in a band was critical to survival: exile was a death sentence in the Serengeti.
-Today, feeling understood, valued, and cherished – whether as a child or an adult, and with regard to another person or to a group – may not be a life and death matter (though studies do show that survival rates for cancer and other major illnesses are improved with social support), but it certainly affects one’s happiness and effectiveness.
+Today, feeling understood, valued, and cherished may not be a life and death matter (though studies do show that survival rates for cancer and other major illnesses are improved with social support), but it certainly affects one’s happiness and effectiveness.

 Unfortunately, many of us have encountered significant shortfalls of incoming empathy, recognition, and nurturance – or experienced wounds of abandonment, rejection, abuse, dismissal, or shaming.